coldfusion39/inject-macro/README.md

 Inject VBA macro code into Excel documents

 ## Summary ##
-Inject-Macro allows for injection of VBA macros into Microsoft Office Excel files; specifically targeting Excel 97-2003 '.xls' files due to the ability of these files to contain VBA macros without having a '.xlsm' file extension.
+Inject-Macro allows for injection of VBA macros into Microsoft Office Excel documents; specifically targeting Excel 97-2003 '.xls' files due to the ability of these files to contain VBA macros without having a '.xlsm' file extension.

 Inject-Macro has been implemented in PowerShell and Python running on Windows.
 Currently `inject-macro.py` only works on Windows systems running Python 2.7.
-This is because the Excel files are modified through the Windows COM interface using the [comtypes](https://github.com/enthought/comtypes/) Python library.
+This is because the Excel documents are modified through the Windows COM interface using the [comtypes](https://github.com/enthought/comtypes/) Python library.

 ## Files ##
 * [inject-macro.py](https://github.com/coldfusion39/inject-macro/blob/master/inject-macro.py): Python script to inject VBA macro code into Excel documents